AxelDev404/AxelDev404/README.md

 - > I love designing backend architectures that are **clean, secure, and scalable**
 - > Experience with **Django REST Framework**, **Spring Boot** ,**Next.js**, and **React**
+- > Studing Computer Sience and Software Engeeniring at Univeristy
 - > Currently exploring **AWS Cloud Compute Essentials (EC2, IAM, VPC)**
 - > Interested in open source projects that solve **real-world problems**
 - > Reach me at: [LinkedIn]([www.linkedin.com/in/alexandru-stefan-apetroae-42a6a7265]) | [Email](mailto:apetroaealexandru88@gmail.com)